 It was 1825, and the Marquis de Lafayette was passing through Kentucky on his tour of all the U.S. states.
-He could not have known the large consequences his small gesture would have.
+He could not have known the consequences his small gesture would have.

 In 1830, Lewis married Esther Harvey, who belonged to a different owner, and they had a son.
-But Esther and their son were sold to Henry Clay, and Lewis never saw them again.
+But Henry Clay bought Esther and their son, and Lewis never saw them again.

 Lewis Hayden replied,

 Because I am a man.

 In the fall of 1844, Fairbank and Webster, the Hayden family and another fugitive set out in a rented carriage for Ohio.
 Lewis and Harriet covered their faces with flour and hid Joseph under the seat.

 They reached Ripley, Ohio, where the small family took the Underground Railroad to Canada.
 They moved back to Detroit, then Boston, where they became leaders of the African-American community.

 But Webster and Fairbank were arrested on their return, tried and convicted.
 The governor pardoned Webster after two months in prison, but he didn’t pardon Fairbank.
 So Lewis Hayden raised $650, effectively a ransom to his former master.
 That paved the way for the governor to then pardon Fairbank.

 Lewis Hayden became a key figure in Boston’s abolitionist movement.
 He began work as a speaker for the American Anti-Slavery Society.
 Free from slavery for only a few years, he wasn’t much of a lecturer and was told his “agency was stopped.”
 He sent the Society a letter saying,

 You all know it is me jest three years from slavery… if I am not Wendell Phillips now, it ought not appear what I shall be.
 I shall do all I can to make myself a man.